hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

     -X, --Xhelp
     ```

-Displays the experimental options and their descriptions, and exit.
+Displays the early access options and their descriptions, and exit.

 !!! warning